syscat29/syscat29/README.md

 ### Hi there 👋

-I'm a full stack developer focused on the frontend.
+- I'm a frontend developer
+- I work mainly with TypeScript, React, Next, Tailwind, PostgreSQL